Quade Cooper: 2010–12: Super Rugby championship and World Cup

 Playing at fly-half in the Wallabies' 1st Tri-Nations Series Test against South Africa, Cooper was yellow-carded during the game for a dangerous tackle on Morne Steyn.
 Later he was suspended from two Tests against New Zealand, the Bledisloe Cup clashes in Melbourne and Christchurch.
 He returned from suspension to face South Africa in Pretoria and Bloemfontein.
 He featured in the final Tri-Nations clash against the All Blacks in a 22–23 loss at ANZ Stadium in Sydney.

 Cooper took part in all of the Wallabies' Spring Tour games, playing at flyhalf.

 In 2011 Cooper signed with player agent Khoder Nasser.

 In 2011, the Queensland Reds won the inaugural Super Rugby title, with Cooper featuring prominently and kicking most of their goals.

 Cooper played in all of the Wallabies' Tri-Nations games.
 When James O'Connor was suspended from the deciding Tri-Nations test at Suncorp Stadium against the All Blacks, Cooper took over the kicking duties in a 25–20 win, securing Australia's only Tri-Nations title since 2001 in the final edition of the competition.
+During that match, Cooper started a brawl after striking New Zealand captain Richie McCaw in the face with his knee.

-Cooper was selected for the Wallabies for Rugby World Cup 2011 in New Zealand.
-Starting all games at flyhalf, Cooper was booed by New Zealand crowds because he had earlier used his knee to smash the face of New Zealand captain Richie McCaw.
-Coach, Robbie Deans, through his experience with the judiciary. had been able to get him off, according to New Zealand media and coach.
-A fairer assessment is that Cooper was targeted by the New Zealand media and crowds and had a lacklustre series.
+Cooper was selected for the Wallabies for Rugby World Cup 2011 in New Zealand, where he played all but one of Australia's matches, starting all games at flyhalf.

 Cooper was selected for the third-place playoff at Eden Park against Wales.
 Cooper set up the opening try before succumbing to an anterior cruciate ligament (ACL) injury that later ruled him out of the opening rounds of the Reds' title defence in the 2012 Super Rugby season.

 In mid-2012, while recovering from the knee injury, Cooper signed a three-year deal to stay with the Reds through to 2015.
 Cooper's return from the injury came in Round 13 of the 2012 Super Rugby season against the Lions.

 In Round 18, Cooper was yellow-carded and placed on report for a high tackle on former Reds and current Wallabies teammate Berrick Barnes.
 Cooper was later given a one-week suspension, causing him to miss the elimination-final against the Sharks, which the Reds lost 17–30.

 In December 2012, Cooper agreed to a two-year contract extension with the ARU.